Trekkers during Everest Base Camp Trek

 16. Head up to Kala Patthar for sunrise

-You need to wake up early for the sunrise view from Kala Patthar.
+You need to wake up early to catch the sunrise from Kala Patthar.
 This is the highest point of your entire Everest Base Camp Trek at 5545 meters.
-From this point, you can see Mount Everest, Khumbu Glacier, and dozens of other Himalayas.
+From this point, you can see Mount Everest, Khumbu Glacier, and dozens of other peaks in the Himalayas.

 17. There is no rush

 Hike slowly from Namche, enjoy nature, take photographs, chat with your friends and relatives, and describe your trekking experience.
 Stop in the teahouses for snacks and tea, drink plenty of water, and have a positive attitude towards hiking; this supports proper acclimatization.
-High altitude may affect you if rushed, and your Everest Base Camp Trek may cancel.
-If you have limited time, you can down quickly, as well as you can take a helicopter to return from trekking.
+High altitude can affect you if you rush, and your Everest Base Camp Trek may be canceled.
+If you have limited time, you can go down quickly, or you can take a helicopter back after trekking.

 The trekking trail is vast, but if you find a group of mules and yaks, you must keep on the mountainside for your safety.